CS234319/safot/Material/tutorials/sml/introduction.md

 * every function has one argument and one result
 * any type can be passed/returned!!!
-* tuples are used to pass/return several arguments
+* tuples are used to pass/return several values

 ```sml
 val a = (3.0, 4.0);